starkbank/sdk-clojure/README.md

 (println event)
 ```

-### Get DICT key
+### Get a DICT key

-You can get PIX key's parameters by its id.
+You can get Pix key's parameters by its id.

 ```clojure
 (def dict-key (starkbank.dict-key/get "tony@starkbank.com"))